ckswilliams/modOpenREM/docs/_build/html/_sources/interface.txt

 ==============================

-This image shows the CT studies view, filtered by entering terms in the boxes on the right hand side to show just the studies for a particular date range and for just one source modality (filtering on station name):
+This image shows the CT studies view, filtered by entering terms in the boxes on the right hand side to show just the studies where the modality model name includes the term 'soma':

 .. image:: img/CTFilter.png
     :width: 730px
     :align: center
-    :height: 410px
+    :height: 499px
     :alt: Filtering CT studies

 The search fields can all be used on their own or together, and they are